czetsuya/jpa-to-spring-events/README.md

 A typical use case would be if you wanted to received a notification whenever an entity has been modified and do some processing afterwards like triggering a script.

+## Execution

+Simply run mvn test and the spring events should be visible in log.

 ## Authors

  * **Edward P. Legaspi** - *Java Architect* - [czetsuya](https://github.com/czetsuya)